julian-computes/minimal/README.md

 # minimal

-Modified minimal theme for zsh based on [zimfw's minimal](https://github.com/zimfw/minimal) which is based on [subnixr's minimal](https://github.com/subnixr/minimal).
+Modified minimal theme for zsh forked from [zimfw's minimal](https://github.com/zimfw/minimal) which is based on [subnixr's minimal](https://github.com/subnixr/minimal).

+## Warning

+May be less minimal than the minimal theme it was forked from.

 ## Instructions